zhuangchong/fluss/website/docs/quickstart/flink.md

 |        1 | fluss_updated | 817-617-7960 |          1 |  533.41 | AUTOMOBILE |
 +----------+---------------+--------------+------------+---------+------------+
 ```
-The `name` column is updated to `fluss_updated`.
+Notice that the `name` column has been updated to `fluss_updated`.

 ### Delete
 ```sql title="Flink SQL Client
 DELETE FROM fluss_customer WHERE `cust_key` = 1;
 ```
-Then, you should get empty set if lookup the row by the following SQL:
+The following SQL query should return an empty result.
 ```sql title="Flink SQL Client"
 SELECT * FROM fluss_customer WHERE `cust_key` = 1;
 ```

 ## Integrate with Paimon
-### Start lakehouse tiering service
+### Start the Lakehouse Tiering Service
-To integrate with Paimon, you must start the lakehouse tiering service firstly.
-Open a new terminal and change working directory to `fluss-quickstart-flink`.
+To integrate with [Apache Paimon](https://paimon.apache.org/), you need to start the `Lakehouse Tiering Service`.
-Run the following command in the working directly `fluss-quickstart-flink` to start the lakehouse tiering service:
+Open a new terminal, navigate to the `fluss-quickstart-flink` directory, and execute the following command within this directory to start the service:
 ```shell
 docker-compose exec coordinator-server ./bin/lakehouse.sh -D flink.rest.address=jobmanager -D flink.rest.port=8081 -D flink.execution.checkpointing.interval=30s
 ```
 You should see a Flink Job named `fluss-paimon-tiering-service` running in the [Flink Web UI](http://localhost:8083/).

 ### Streaming into Fluss datalake-enabled tables

-By default, table is datalake disabled, so the lakehouse tiering service won't tier the data of the table to datalake.
+By default, tables are created with data lake integration disabled, meaning the Lakehouse Tiering Service will not tier the table's data to the data lake.

-You must create a table with table option `table.datalake.enabled = true` to enabled lakehouse as a tiered storage for the table.
+To enable lakehouse functionality as a tiered storage solution for a table, you must create the table with the configuration option `table.datalake.enabled = true`.
-Back to sql-client, run the following SQL to create a datalake-enabled table
+Return to the `SQL client` and execute the following SQL statement to create a table with data lake integration enabled:
 ```sql  title="Flink SQL Client"
 CREATE TABLE datalake_enriched_orders (
     `order_key` BIGINT,